wso2-attic/esb-connectors/linkedin-connector-test/README.txt

 		Special Notes:

 		- Following requirements should be fulfilled, in order for "getStatus" test cases to be successful.
-			- Test account should have a valid status update.
+			- Test account should update the "status" before proceed with the test
 			- Connection account referred by "memberId" in the properties file should have a valid status update.

 		- When a particular method is executed several times, throttle limit which is defined by the API will be exceeded and the method will be blocked.
 			This can be a reason for test cases to fail.

-7. Following date set can be used for the first testsuite run.
+7. Following data set can be used for the first testsuite run.

 		proxyDirectoryRelativePath=/../src/test/resources/artifacts/ESB/config/proxies/linkedin/
 		requestDirectoryRelativePath=/../src/test/resources/artifacts/ESB/config/restRequests/linkedin/